danmharris/homelab/README.md

 and immutable operating environment for the nodes.

-The cluster is managed using [Flux](https://fluxcd.io/) to perform GitOps from the `flux` directory of this repository.
+The cluster is managed using [Flux](https://fluxcd.io/) to perform GitOps from the `kubernetes` directory of this repository.
 Any passwords/secrets are encrypted using [Mozilla SOPS](https://github.com/mozilla/sops), committed to this repository and then decrypted by Flux.